Setting up DVCC on a Victron GX device for use with a Roamer SMART4 battery

 This may be lowered by 0.2-0.4V if the battery displays any cell high voltage alarms.

-This is common to see on new installations - this is sometimes as a result of the "cell max (charge to) voltage" voltage within the BMS being interpreted as the "cell high voltage" by the Victron GX device.
-We are woking on addressing this via software.
+This is common to see on new installations - this is a result of the "cell max (charge to) voltage" voltage within the BMS being interpreted as a "cell high voltage" by the Victron GX device.
+Roamer's recommended charge voltage (for 12V batteries) is 14.4V and the cell max voltage setting in the BMS is 3.65V which leaves very little room for imbalance.
+The Active Balancer will refine this over a few cycles but in the meantime, you can simply drop the DVCC maximum charge voltage setting and the alarms will stop.

 If you disable DVCC or turn off the batteries in the future, you may see errors - you will need to reset the external control for any MPPTs, and restart the VE.Bus system on any MultiPlus units.
 This can be done via the GX device console.